 As an illustrative example, I already recommended the monthly WordPress newsletter from Raidboxes in the first part of this article series.

-If you actively engage in content marketing and social media marketing, you will have content that you can use twice.
+If you actively engage in content marketing and social media marketing, you will have content that you can utilise twice.
 Or vice versa: you write something for the newsletter that can also be used elsewhere.

 The trend towards paid newsletters shows just how popular and valuable such emails can be.
 This works particularly well when they provide a clearly defined target group with insights and tips that they cannot easily find elsewhere.
-Basically, it is comparable to the role played by trade magazines, only smaller and more focused.
+Basically, it is comparable to the role played by trade magazines, only smaller and more focussed.

 Think about an e-mail offer that is primarily informative, interesting and relevant.
 Use it only occasionally for advertising on your own behalf.